Sulfuric Acids measurement

 • ATMF series thermal mass flow meters offer a better alternative than other gas flow meters which require additional instruments such as pressure sensors, temperature sensors and flow computer by measuring mass flow with only one instrument.

 Mass flow measurement for material in and out flows

 Chemical plants built over ten years ago or more use weight measurement to measure the mass flow which wastes labor material costs by requiring samples to be taken to their laboratories.
 This type of old-fashioned and low-tech automation are influenced by many human factors which can result in low or unstable mass balancing of chemical fluids.

 Chemical process engineers are now using the SmartMeasurement™ ALCM series of Coriolis mass flow meters for direct process mass flow measurement.
 Depending on its unique application features, SmartMeasurement™ offers a variety of unique Coriolis designs such as ALCMUT for higher flows, ALCMDT for lower flows or ALCM-MB with its micro-bend structure allowing for lower pressure drops.

 The SmartMeasurement™ ALCM series of Coriolis mass flow meters offers a more accurate real-time measurement of materials, guarantees stability, and continuity of the mass flow measurement.
 With several flow tube designs, plant operators can chose which features best fit their applications.
 The production line with the SmartMeasurement™ series of Coriolis mass flow meters is highly stable, the qualification rate of the product is high, material metering is accurate, labor costs are reduced, laborers are liberated from many operations, and a great amount of cost is saved.

-• Various ALCM Coriolis flow tube designs allows operators to choose which features best fit their applications
+• Various ALCM Coriolis flow tube designs allow operators to choose which features best fit their applications.

 • Direct mass flow and density measurement of any liquid